Chart Color Schemes

 Boronia Heights has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified nine projects that could impact this region.
-Notable ones are Madison Park Estate, Park Ridge Village, Park Lane Reserve (formerly Park Ridge Master Planned Community), and Whetton Park Playground and Shelter Replacement.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified nine projects likely to impact the area.
+Key projects are Madison Park Estate, Park Ridge Village, Park Lane Reserve (formerly Park Ridge Master Planned Community), and Whetton Park Playground and Shelter Replacement.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.